lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 The transform filter only operates on objects with explicit point coordinate representation (i.e., a subclass of vtkPointSet).
 However, the elevation filter generates the more general form vtkDataSet as output.
 Hence we cannot connect the transform filter to the elevation filter.
 But we can connect the transform filter to the sphere source, and then the elevation filter to the transform filter.
 The result is shown in **Figure 4-20**.
 (Note: an alternative method is to use vtkCastToConcrete to perform run-time casting.)

-The C++ compiler enforces the proper connections of sources, filters, and mappers.
-To decide which objects are compatible, we check the type specification of the SetInput() method.
-If the input object returns an output object or a subclass of that type, the two objects are compatible and may be connected.

 <figure id="Figure 4-20">
   <figure id="Figure 4-20a">
     <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure4-20a.png?raw=true" width="640" alt="Figure4-20a">